melikeguler99/case_study/README.md

 ```
 The important features are:

-`qcpipe.nf` - contains the main nextflow script that calls all the processes in the workflow.
+- `qcpipe.nf` – contains the main Nextflow script that calls all processes in the workflow.
-`nextflow.config` - contains default parameters to use in the pipeline.
+- `nextflow.config` – contains default parameters used by the pipeline.
-`scripts/` - contains Python scripts called by processes.
+- `scripts/` – contains Python scripts called by the workflow processes.

 - Creta your personal data folder